GDPR-compliant AI image recognition for your business

 🔄 Future-proof architecture principles:

-• Cloud-native and container-based deployments: Use of Kubernetes and container technologies for portable and scalable Computer Vision solutions.
+Cloud-based and container-based deployments: Use of Kubernetes and container technologies for portable and flexible Computer Vision solutions.

 📊 Continuous evolution and improvement:

-• MLOps and DevOps integration: Implementation of robust MLOps pipelines for continuous integration, testing, and deployment of Computer Vision models.
+MLOps and DevOps integration: Implementation of solid MLOps pipelines for continuous integration, testing, and deployment of Computer Vision models.

 🛠 ️ Maintainability and operational excellence: